 Except for the acquisition of AKI which has been accounted for as a purchase transaction, the accounting for the Reorganization is similar to the accounting for a pooling of interests as it represents an exchange of equity interests among companies under common control.
-All of the Amkor Companies are wholly owned, directly or indirectly, by the Company (except for AAP, which is 40% owned by AICL).
+All of the Amkor Companies are wholly owned, directly or indirectly, by the Company.
 An aggregate of 82,610,000 shares of Common Stock were issued by the Company in connection with the Reorganization.
-The relative number of shares of Common Stock issued by the Company in connection with each of the transactions comprising the Reorganization was based upon relative amounts of stockholders' equity of each of the Amkor Companies as of December 31, 1997.
+The relative number of shares of Common Stock issued by the

+Company in connection with each of the transactions comprising the Reorganization was based upon relative amounts of stockholders' equity of each of the Amkor Companies as of December 31, 1997.
 Accordingly, the Company issued an aggregate of 14,620,140 shares of Common Stock in connection with the merger of AEI into Amkor Technology, Inc., two-thirds of which (9,746,760 shares) were received by Mr. and Mrs. Kim and one-third of which (4,873,380 shares) were received by the Kim Family Trusts.
-The Company then issued an aggregate of 67,989,851 shares of Common Stock, representing approximately 82% of its shares immediately after the Reorganization, in exchange for all of the outstanding shares of AIH and its subsidiaries.
+The Company then issued an aggregate of 67,989,851 shares of Common Stock, representing approximately 82% 22 of its shares immediately after the Reorganization, in exchange for all of the outstanding shares of AIH and its subsidiaries.
 Of such shares, 27,528,234 shares and 36,376,617 shares were gifted to Mr. and Mrs. Kim and the Kim Family Trusts, respectively, such that Mr. and Mrs. James Kim and the Kim Family Trusts owned 45.1% and 49.9%, respectively, of the Common Stock outstanding after the Reorganization.
 Following the Reorganization, the Founding Stockholders beneficially owned a majority of the outstanding shares of Common Stock.
 Following the Initial Public Offering, the Founding Stockholders and the Kim Family Trusts beneficially owned 77,610,000 shares of Common Stock, representing approximately 65.8% of the outstanding shares of Common Stock.
 See "Certain Transactions" and "Principal Stockholders."

-The Company has entered into an agreement with AICL pursuant to which the Company will purchase, immediately following the Initial Public Offering, AICL's 40% interest in AAP for approximately \$34 million.
-See "Prospectus Summary -- The Initial Public Offering."
+Following the Initial Public Offering, the Company purchased ASI's 40% interest in AAP for approximately \$34 million.
+See "Prospectus Summary -- The Initial Public Offering" and Notes 1 and 17 to Consolidated Financial Statements.